 Gift funds cannot be used for reserves.
 Reserves can only be the mortgage loan borrower’s own funds.
 Retirement funds such as IRAs and 401k investment programs can be used for reserves.

 Automated Underwriting System

 Fannie Mae’s Automated Underwriting System is the automated approval system most mortgage lenders go off by.
 Every mortgage loan application, as well as the mortgage loan applicant’s credit report, is submitted to the Automated Underwriting System for automated approval.
 Gift Funds are listed on the mortgage loan application as gift funds.
 The Automated Underwriting System will recognize it as such.
 Fannie Mae and Freddie Mac do not view gift funds favorably.
 Gift funds do not show strength on the mortgage loan applicant.
 However, gift funds are allowed.

 Cases Where Gift Funds Are Not Allowed

 As discussed earlier, gift funds cannot be used for reserves if a mortgage lender is requiring reserves from the mortgage loan borrowers.
-Many times, the automated approval findings will state that gift funds are not allowed on cases where the mortgage loan applicant has lower credit scores, higher debt to income ratios, recent late payments, multiple collection accounts with credit balance, little assets, short term on the job, poor credit history.
+Many times, the automated approval findings will state that gift funds are not allowed on cases where the mortgage loan applicant has lower credit scores, higher debt to income ratios, recent late payments, multiple collection accounts with a credit balance, little assets, short term on the job, poor credit history.
 It will specifically state on the automated approval findings that no gift funds are allowed.
-Cases where no gift funds are allowed, the donor should gift the recipient the down payment money and the recipient should let the gift funds season for sixty days where it will no longer be gift funds and will be the mortgage loan applicant’s own funds.
+In cases where no gift funds are allowed, the donor should gift the recipient the down payment money and the recipient should let the gift funds season for sixty days where it will no longer be gift funds and will be the mortgage loan applicant’s own funds.